Ihaa21/PixelArt/README.md

 - Add scaling support for pixel art via mip maps
 - Optimize the shader to not use branches

-# How To Build
+# How to Build

+- clone with --recurse-submodules
+- add assimp to the lib folder or comment out all assimp references in the framework_vulkan code
+- Run code/build.bat (you can adjust the commands here for shaders and c++ code like O0 or O2).
-Run build.bat in the code folder to generate a exe in the build folder.
-You can then create a visual studio project out of the exe and set the working directory to the data directory and run the application.
+- Open the exe in visual studio as a project and set the working directory to the data folder.
+You can use the sln for debugging the project.